Shippable/docs/sources/provision/aws-with-ansible.md

 -  Locate **AWS** in the list and click on **Create Integration**
--  Name your integration and enter your AWS Access Key ID and AWS Secret Access Key for an IAM User with the appropriate policies set to perform the provisioning actions you will execute (e.g. create/delete EC/2 instances)
+-  Name your integration and enter your AWS Access Key ID and AWS Secret Access Key for an IAM User with the appropriate policies set to perform the provisioning actions you will execute (e.g. create/delete EC2 instances)
--  Choose the Subscription(s) that are allowed to use these credentials. push the image
+-  Choose the subscription(s) that are allowed to use these credentials.
 -  Click **Save**

 <img src="../../images/provision/amazon-web-services-integration.png" alt="add